 5th Quarter IMET funding: Every year there are always extra funds that are either not used by other countries or are “extra.”
 Every now and then you should think about how you could advocate for these funds and use them to improve your ELTP.

-120-day advisory MTT: I’m not a big fan of these as they are incredibly expensive and all the stars must align for them to be effective and worthwhile in the long run.
+120-day advisory MTT: I’m not a big fan of these as they are incredibly expensive and all the stars must align for them to be useful and worthwhile in the long run.